Kizhan96/Vagabond/README.md

 # Vagabond

 Vagabond is a Qt 6.9.1 C++ desktop client that speaks directly to LiveKit.
 Media is handled by the LiveKit JavaScript SDK inside a Qt WebEngine view, including screen sharing via `getDisplayMedia`.
+The client authenticates with a simple **login/password** form and exchanges them for a LiveKit access token via your backend (defaults to `https://livekit.vagabovnr.moscow/api/token`).

 ## Features

-- **LiveKit-native media**: Join any LiveKit room using your endpoint + JWT token; publish local audio/video and screen share.
+- **LiveKit-native media**: Join any LiveKit room using your endpoint + JWT token obtained automatically from your auth server.
 - **Discord-style multi-room tabs**: Open multiple rooms at once, each in its own tab with per-room logs and chat (LiveKit data channel).
-- **Device control**: Inline mute/unmute plus microphone/camera device selection and one-click screen sharing.
+- **Device & account control**: Login with username/password (defaults to `test`/`test`), start with mic/camera on or off, mute/unmute, pick devices, and start/stop screen sharing like a Discord-style client.

 ## Project Structure